Balanced matrices: Trace, determinants and eigenvalues associated with balanced matrices

 \begin{remark} Theorem \ref{balanced1} relates the leading entry of a $2\times 2$ fully-balanced matrix to their trace.
-Indeed if the leading entry is small enough then the trace must not be too big.
-Similarly if the leading entry is somewhat large then their trace must be large.
-This property is archetypical of balanced matrices. \end{remark}
+Indeed, if the leading entry is small enough then the trace must not be too big.
+Similarly, if the leading entry is somewhat large then their trace must be large.
+This property is archetypal of balanced matrices. \end{remark}

-Proposition \ref{entry} does highlights the importance of balanced matrices.
-It tells us for the most part that the leading entry or more generally the diagonal entry of any $2\times 2$ fully-balanced matrices has a profound connection with their eigen-values, and hence influences their eigen-vectors.
-Indeed by using the well-known elementary relation where $\lambda_1$, $\lambda_2$ are the eigen-values of the fully-balanced matrix $A$, then by leveraging Proposition \ref{entry}, we observe that if the leading entry is small enough then each of the eigen-values must not be too big.
-Similarly if the leading entry is somewhat large then at least one of the eigen-values must be large.
-A similar description could be carried out to relate the leading entry of balanced matrices to their determinants, using the well-known elementary relation (See \cite{roman2005advanced}) where each $\lambda_i$ for $1\leq i\leq 2$ is an eigen-value of $A$.
-This is a description characteristic of very rare class of matrices of which balanced matrices is a sub-class. \begin{definition} A matrix $A$ is said to be in reduced row echelon form if the following are satisfied
+Proposition \ref{entry} highlights the importance of balanced matrices.
+It suggests that the leading entry or more generally the diagonal entry of any $2\times 2$ fully-balanced matrices has a profound connection with their eigen-values, and hence influences their eigen-vectors.
+Indeed, by using the well-known elementary relation

+where $\lambda_1$, $\lambda_2$ are the eigen-values of the fully-balanced matrix $A$, and using Proposition \ref{entry}, we observe that if the leading entry is small enough then each of the eigen-values must not be too big provided the spectrum is real and has only positive eigen values.
+Similarly, if the leading entry is somewhat large then at least one of the eigen-values must be large under the requirement of the structure of the spectrum.
+A similar description could be carried out to relate the leading entry of balanced matrices to their determinants, using the well-known elementary relation (see, e.g, \cite{roman2005advanced})